 Why are Brown Pelicans and California Brown Pelicans, endangered?
 Are Brown Pelicans, Pelecanus occidentalis, still on the endangered species list?
-Today in Southern Arizona, myself and my two dogs spent the day with a female and male Brown Pelican.
+Today in Southern Arizona, myself and my two dogs spent the day with two Brown Pelicans.

 P.J.
 Hahn continued to say, The erosion on one of the islands is dramatic: the nesting area is down to less than a half an acre.
 Part of the problem is – when there is not enough land, pelican eggs are ending up in the water.
 Those will never hatch.